-- Coordination: UNHCR has been at the forefront of coordinating the refugee and host population response in Maradi to ensure a coherent and complementary approach by all stakeholders.
-A coordination committee was created in September under the lead of the Government, as well as different Protection Working Groups to strengthen and consolidate the protection response. - Relocation: UNHCR and partners kicked off in mid-October the relocation of refugees from towns along the border.
-By the end of 2019, over 1000 refugees were relocated to two of the ten identified opportunity villages, namely Garin Kaka and Dan Dadji Makaou, where infrastructure was rehabilitated and expanded to host refugees and improve living conditions for the host population. - Basic services and infrastructural support: Shelter, WASH, health and education services and infrastructure were supported by UNHCR and partners, in addition to the distribution of non-food items to refugees and vulnerable host populations, both in hosting towns along the border as well as in opportunity villages.
-In the latter for instance, transitional shelters were erected to house relocated refugee families; boreholes were drilled and water supply systems were installed to ensure adequate access to safe water; health centers were built to provide free primary health care services for the entire population in the area; and schools were upgraded and expanded to accommodate a larger number of students from both the host and the refugee communities. - Protection Monitoring: In 2020, UNHCR has scheduled to train border guards and government officials on access to territory and refugee protection.
+• Coordination: UNHCR has been at the forefront of coordinating the refugee and host population response in Maradi to ensure a coherent and complementary approach by all stakeholders.
+A coordination committee was created in September under the lead of the Government, a Protection working group and different thematic groups such as SGBV, child protection were also established to strengthen and consolidate the protection response.

+• Relocation: UNHCR and partners kicked off in mid-October the relocation of refugees from towns along the border.
+As of 31st January 2020, 1,634 refugees were relocated to two of the ten identified opportunity villages, namely Garin Kaka and Dan Dadji Makaou, where infrastructure was rehabilitated and expanded to host refugees and improve living conditions for the host population.
+The third opportunity village Chadakori will be developed the upcoming months to continue accommodating refugees remaining along the border.

+Basic services and infrastructural support: Shelter, WASH, health and education services and infrastructure were supported by UNHCR and partners, in addition to the distribution of non-food items to refugees and vulnerable host populations, both in hosting villages along the border as well as in opportunity villages.
+In the latter for instance, transitional shelters were erected to house relocated refugee families; boreholes were drilled and water supply systems were installed to ensure adequate access to safe water; health centers were built to provide free primary health care services for the entire population in the area; and schools were upgraded and expanded to accommodate a larger number of students from both the host and the refugee communities.
+Education (both formal and vocational trainings) and resilience activities constitute priorities together with the infrastructure's development.

+In 2020, UNHCR has scheduled to train border guards and government officials on access to territory and refugee protection.
 Weekly border monitoring missions will be conducted while an adequate protection response continues for victims of gender-related violence, children, persons with specific needs or people in need of psychosocial support.